Hyderabad, Pakistan: Local architecture

 Hyderabad's local architectural patterns reflect the region's harsh climate and local customs.
 Walls of most traditional-style buildings were made of mud bricks, which helped keep the structure cool in summer and warm in winter.
 Hyderabad is famed for its heat-relieving winds, and so homes also featured wind-catchers that directed cool breezes into each homes' living quarters.

 Residential structures in Hyderabad's Old City, and in Hirabad typically have a small inward facing courtyard that afforded privacy from the city's streets.
 Walls facing the street are typically plain, though the home may display an elaborate entryway.
 Inner courtyards and doorways of more elaborate homes would be decorated with jharoka balconies, floral motifs, ornamented ceilings, and decorative arches.
 Most residential homes, however, were utilitarian in design.

 Homes built during the British colonial period contain introduced architectural elements like balconies and decorative columns as part of an elaborate outward-facing façade.
-Such examples can be found in the Saddar neighborhood of Hyderabad.
+Such examples can be found in the Saddar neighbourhood of Hyderabad.
 Large decorated windows were featured as part of Hyderabad's colonial style in order to ventilate the building.
 Tall and multi-sectional windows with stained glass windows became a hallmark of Hyderabad's colonial-era architecture.
 Homes of wealthy residents, especially among the city's Bhaiband community, the presence of windows was a marker of status, and allowed wealthy Hindus to practice the custom of purdah.
 Balconies were sometimes affixed to the front of a building, and were typically made of wood or cast-iron.
 Such homes would also sometimes have painted facades.

-Civic administration
+Civil administration

 Before the government of Abubaker Nizamani, the District Hyderabad included the present-day District of Badin.
-The longest-serving mayor of Hyderabad was Jamil Ahmed, who served from 1962 to 1971.
+The current mayor of Hyderabad is Kashif Shoro, The longest-serving mayor of Hyderabad was Jamil Ahmed, who served from 1962 to 1971.